-3 Rainfall
+2 Rainfall

 Groundwater in the Superficial aquifer is recharged by rainfall.
-How much groundwater levels rise and fall each year is affected by the amount of rainfall that falls in the catchment, but also by how it falls (timing, pattern and intensity).
-Recharge is also affected by temperature - warmer weather will increase evaporation and allow less rainfall to reach the aquifer.
+How much groundwater levels rise and fall each year is affected by the volume of rain that falls in the catchment, but also by how it falls (timing, pattern and intensity).
+Recharge is also affected by temperature - warmer weather increases evaporation so that less rainfall reaches the aquifer.

-Across south-west Western Australia climate change has caused a general trend of declining annual rainfall since the mid 1970's (Figure 2).
+The climate across south-western Western Australia (WA) is changing.
+There has been a general trend of declining annual rainfall since the mid-1970s.
 Average temperatures have also risen.
-CSIRO's investigation of climate change (Bates et al. 2010), as well as other relevant climate models, predict continued rainfall declines in this region.
-Short term and annual variation can mask the overall trend as shown over the 2017-18 reporting period when rainfall at the Bureau of Meteorology's (BoM) Jandakot Airport station was 894.4 mm.
-This was above both the long-term (841.5 mm) and the 10 year average (764.7 mm) (Figure 2).
+CSIRO's climate change research (Bates et al. 2010), as well as relevant global climate change models, project continued rainfall reduction in this region.

+Over the 2018-19 reporting period rainfall at the Bureau of Meteorology's (BoM) Jandakot Airport station was 765.6 mm.
+This was below the long-term average (840.5 mm) and just above the 10-year average (746.4 mm) (Figure 2).